 Secondly, polluted water can also have physical impacts on the eggs.
 For example, toxins and pollutants can cause deformities or damage to the eggshell, making it easier for predators to access the developing embryo.
 Additionally, exposure to high levels of pollutants or heavy metals can slow down the growth and development of the embryo, leading to reduced hatch size and overall reproductive success.
 It is crucial to address water pollution to ensure the survival of turtle eggs and the future of their populations.

-Recommended Reading: How Do Turtles Die?
+Recommended Reading: How Long Do Painted Turtles Live In Captivity?

 Examining the Differences in Water-Based Egg Survival Across Turtle Species